SASHA-PAIS/A-Flask-web-app-for-inventory-management/README.md

 #### Adding products and locations

-To add products, only the name and quantity are required Adding locations needs only the name to be added
+To add products, only the name and quantity are required.
+Adding locations needs only the name to be added

 ![](docs/vid2.gif)